Miami Moving FAQs

 For long distance moves, tariff provisions require that all charges be paid before your shipment is unloaded at destination (unless prior arrangements have been made for later billing).

-Payment for your local move can be made using one of the following methods: cash, traveler’s check, money order or cashier’s check.
-In addition, an American Express Card, Visa or MasterCard can be used to pay for local and interstate moves.
+Payment for your local move can be made using one of the following methods: cash.
+In addition, a Visa or MasterCard can be used to pay for local and interstate moves.
 Personal checks will not be accepted as a form of payment for a long distance move.

 All these payment forms apply to both binding and non-binding estimates.